 - Credit Cards

-Whatever type of small loan you are considering, make sure you fully understand what your obligations are and what the true cost of borrowing is.
+Whatever type of credit you are considering, make sure you fully understand what your obligations are and what the true cost of borrowing is.

-Everybody has cash emergencies from time to time and if you do not have sufficient funds or do not have family or friends able to help you out, then applying online for a small online loan could be an appropriate option.
+Everybody has cash emergencies from time to time and if you do not have sufficient funds or do not have family or friends able to help you out, then applying for a loan via CashLady could be an appropriate option.

 It is also important that higher cost loans designed for short-term needs are only used to cover immediate, unforeseen expenses and not spent on more frivolous purchases.